RandyRomero/folderSync/README.md

 It can also detected and handle updated files.
 For file comparison it uses timestamps, size of file and binary comparison - depend on a situation.
 Script also writes logs to .\log folder and clear the oldest ones, when size of log folder is more than 20 Mb.
-You need only to download folderSync.py and handle_logs to to work.